rafamarquesmiranda77/pesquisa_agil/index.md

 Your Pages site will use the layout and styles from the Jekyll theme you have selected in your [repository settings](https://github.com/rafamarquesmiranda77/pesquisa_agil/settings/pages).
 The name of this theme is saved in the Jekyll `_config.yml` configuration file.

-### Support or Contact
+### Sobre o pesquisador

-Having trouble with Pages?
-Check out our [documentation](https://docs.github.com/categories/github-pages-basics/) or [contact support](https://support.github.com/contact) and we’ll help you sort it out.
+Me chamo Rafael Marques Miranda sou aluno de mestrado da Pós-Graduação em Informática Aplicada (PPGIA) da Universidade Federal Rural Pernambuco (UFRPE)[contato](marquesmiranda.r@gmail.com  -  87-999534952) or [Lates](https://support.github.com/contact) and we’ll help you sort it out.